mgcobrien/amazon-connect-streams/Documentation.md

             VDIPlatform: null, // optional, provide with 'CITRIX' if using Citrix VDI, or use enum VDIPlatformType
             allowEarlyGum: true, //optional, default to true
           },
+          chat: {
+            disableRingtone: false, // optional, defaults to false
+            ringtoneUrl: '[your-ringtone-filepath].mp3', // optional, defaults to CCP’s default ringtone if a falsy value is set
+          },
           storageAccess: {
             canRequest: true, // By default this is set to true.
 You can set it to false to opt out from checking storage access.
             mode: "custom", // To use the default banner, set this to "default"